Tim Hardaway Jr.: Return to New York (2017–2019)

-Dallas Mavericks (2019–present)
+Dallas Mavericks (2019–2024)

 On January 31, 2019, Hardaway was traded, along with Trey Burke, Courtney Lee and Kristaps Porziņģis, to the Dallas Mavericks in exchange for DeAndre Jordan, Wesley Matthews, Dennis Smith Jr. and two future first-round draft picks.
 After averaging 15.5 points in 19 games for the Mavericks, he was sidelined for the final 11 games with a lower leg stress fracture that required surgery.

 On November 20, 2019, Hardaway was inserted into the starting lineup for the first time that season, scoring 20 points in a 142–94 win against the Golden State Warriors.
-On December 8, 2019, he made a career high 9 three pointers in a 110–106 loss to the Sacramento Kings.
-Hardaway finished the regular season with a career high 204 three pointers made, 7th most in the NBA.
+On December 8, 2019, he made a career-high 9 three-pointers in a 110–106 loss to the Sacramento Kings.
+Hardaway finished the regular season with a career-high 204 three-pointers made, 7th most in the NBA.